 by Jeff McKay and Ted Harro

-The whiz kids from your expensive strategy consultant will often tell you that cross-selling is the solution to your firm’s growth challenges.
+The whiz kids from your expensive strategy consultant will often tell you that cross-selling is the solution to a professional services firm’s growth challenges.
 “If clients like and trust your tax, they will like your IT consulting,” they say.
 “If they like your intellectual property group, they’ll like your real estate group.”

 Cross-selling is the professional services version of a textbook client penetration strategy.
 It is always in vogue and makes intuitive sense.
 The only problem is that it seldom works.